teaprof/ElectronicMicroscope/README.md

 Switching between these implementations can be done by commenting or uncommenting blocks in [rightSideClassic.m](./dynamics/rightSide/rightSideClassic.m).

-The following picture shows the performance of different implementations.
-On my *ASUS Z170 Pro with i7-6700K and EVGA GTX1080*.
+The following picture shows the performance of different implementations on my *ASUS Z170 Pro with i7-6700K and EVGA GTX1080*.
 It is shown that mex-based implementation is slightly faster than others so this implementation is chosen by default.

 ![benchEBClassic](./figures/benchEBclassic.png)